danielminter8/django-app/README.md

 | GET    | http://localhost:8080/data?country={country}&date={date} | Query params need to be specified, 'country' needs to be an ISO 3166 code e.g ```ZA``` and date needs to be in this format ```2022-04-28```. |

 ## Still to do
-- [] Some data still not sanitized
+- [x] Run in Docker
-- [] Run in Docker(some minor issue) along with connecting to postgres db
+- [x] Switch to Postgres database when running with Docker
 - [] Upload CSV data asynchronously
 - [] Make upload of CSV data dynamic, so if more columns/headings is added or rerrranged it won't break the code
 - [] Refactor and folder restructure